 Personally, I find the trail challenging.
 However, if a traveller can plan the hike properly, it would be a great experience to hike into the thick rainforest jungle of the Kelabit Highlands.
-I totally recommend Mr Julian from Bario Asal Lembaa to guide through the jungle because he is one of the most experienced, knowledgeable and remarkably patient man to get anyone through the challenging ancestral trail.
-Perhaps, we push ourselves too hard to get to the eco-shelter because we did not have much time and we had to complete the hike in a day.
+I totally recommend Mr Julian from Bario Asal Lembaa to guide through the jungle because he is one of the most experienced, knowledgeable and remarkably patient men to get anyone through the challenging ancestral trail.
+Perhaps, we push ourselves too hard to get to the eco-shelter as we do not have much time and have to complete the hike in a day.
 Travellers with more time should stay a night at one of the shelters before heading back to Bario village.

 Last but not least: do not go into the jungle alone.